williamtroup/Heat.js/docs/PUBLIC_FUNCTIONS.md

 <br>

 ### **render( *element*, *options* )**:
-Renders a new map on a element using the options specified.
+Renders a new map on an element using the options specified.
 <br>
 ***Parameter: element***: '*Object*' - The element to convert to a heat map.
 <br>